absmach/magistrala/docs/getting-started.md

 ### Server configuration

+### Securing PostgreSQL connections

+By default, Mainflux will connect to Postgres using insecure transport.
+If a secured connection is required, you can select the SSL mode.

+`MF_USERS_DB_SSL_MODE` the SSL connection mode for Users.

+`MF_THINGS_DB_SSL_MODE` the SSL connection mode for Things.

+Currently supported modes are: `disabled` and `required`

 #### Users

 If either the cert or key is not set, the server will use insecure transport.